Austin Healey Tyres

-The next generation car was produced in October 0f 1956, the Austin Healey 100/6.
-The new car had undergone more development than its older brother and was fitted with a 6 cylinder engine, hence the name 100/6.
-This all came about due to the Austin Healey 100 being so successful on the motor sport scene.
-As is still true today, back then success on the track reciprocated with success in the showroom.
+The Austin Healey 100/6, the next-generation automobile, was introduced in October 1956.
+The new automobile had undergone more development than its predecessor and was equipped with a six-cylinder engine, therefore the designation 100/6.
+This all came about as a result of the Austin Healey 100's triumph in motorsport.
+Back then, as it is now, success on the track was rewarded with success in the showroom.

-More success and more development led to the third car to leave the Austin Healey stable.
-The Austin Healey 3000.
-Still widely regarded as one of the greatest British motorcars ever produced.
+More success and development resulted in the third vehicle leaving the Austin Healey stable.
+Austin Healey 3000.
+It is still largely recognised as one of the best British automobiles ever built.

 The recreation of a special test car has been a dream come true for owner Martyn Corfield.
 He has wanted to own one of the original works special cars for years.

 "I have always longed for one of these cars and to be able to restore it to full competition status.
 After many years searching I came across a letter from the Austin works to Donald Healey stating that the original streamliner 200mph car and its sister 24 Hour endurance car were scrapped in the late fifties after the Bonneville salt had made them unsafe to use.
 That scuppered my plans for a long time and although I did manage to acquire one of the original endurance car Dunlop callipers and one of the original 2.69 crown wheel and pinions together with an original undertray and black-faced speedo (which was adopted to minimise glare in the desert sun) this proved to be as far as I could go in terms of original items".